June 10, 2025, 3:02 pm | Read time: 3 minutes

 The iconic smartphones with physical keyboards might be making a comeback.
 It appears that the BlackBerry could soon celebrate its return.

-There was a time before the iPhone when people either carried the nearly indestructible Nokia phones or opted for a then-modern flip or slide phone.
-However, those who wanted to make a statement chose the BlackBerry, a modern smartphone with a physical keyboard that already featured email functionality in the late ’90s and early 2000s.
-But then the iPhone arrived, and RIM (Research in Motion) models disappeared–until now.
+There was a time before the iPhone when people either carried the nearly indestructible Nokia phones or opted for a modern flip or slide phone.
+However, those who wanted to make a statement chose the BlackBerry, a modern smartphone with a physical keyboard that, as early as the late ’90s and into the 2000s, featured email functionality.
+But then the iPhone arrived, and models from RIM (Research in Motion) disappeared–until now.
 A Chinese company plans to revive the BlackBerry by using old Q20 models from the well-known brand.

 BlackBerry Return on S20 Basis